igomezv/nnogada/README.md

 --------------------
 TO DO:

-- Automatic tunning of neural netowks with genetic algorithms (DEAP).
+- Automatic tunning of neural netowks with genetic algorithms (DEAP). {Summer work]
 - Read file in NeuralManager (not analytical function).